demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 7. microsoft-atp-list-alerts
 ---
-Get a list of alerts present on the system.
-Filtering can be done only on a single argument.
+Gets a list of alerts that are present on the system.
+Filtering can be done on a single argument only.

 ##### Base Command